-While the numbers remain horrific, it appeared that horse exports for slaughter were on pace to drop for the sixth year out of the past seven, down from a 19-year high of 166,572 in 2012.
+While those numbers are horrific, horse exports for slaughter have continued their steady decline from a 19-year high of 166,572 in 2012.

 Return to Freedom has worked hard to ensure a “defund amendment” is included in federal funding bills.
 This language prohibits the U.S. Department of Agriculture cannot use tax dollars to hire horse-meat inspectors.
 That has created an effective year-to-year ban on horse slaughter — but only within U.S. borders.